-However, because of the potential MAPI conflicts that arise when migrating from GroupWise to Exchange, we recommend you use Exchange Web Services (EWS) when migrating email, address books, calendars, and tasks into Exchange 2010 or 2007.
+Transend Migrator uses Exchange Web Services (EWS) when migrating email, address books, calendars, and tasks into Exchange Server 2016 or 2013.

 Setting Full Access Permissions

 You can migrate user accounts without user passwords if your migration account has full access permission to the user accounts.
 You must give your migration full access permission and then enable the /AUTHEWSD <parameter> or /AUTHEWSI <parameter> custom switch options.
 The parameter value is the migration account and password authorized to access the user accounts.